Ptujec/LaunchBar/LB-Repo-Updates/README.md

 1) Checks and updates included repositories.

-2) If a repo has new or updated LaunchBar actions, it runs …
+2) If a repo has new or updated LaunchBar actions, it automatically runs …

 **Action 2: Local Action Updates**